 What types of therapy do BeWELL therapists employ?

-Psychodynamic Psychotherapy and Group Therapy are employed at BeWELL.
-When appropriate, our therapists will layer in Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) techniques to support your teen in making the changes they want.
+Psychodynamic Psychotherapy and Group Therapy are employed at our New York City therapy practice When appropriate, our therapists will layer in Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) techniques to support your teen in making the changes they want.
 Through these techniques, they will learn more about how their thoughts, feelings, and behaviors influence one another.

 As a teen, how do I know when I’m making progress with therapy?
 What are the benefits?